Business Name: Superior Surface Prep and Repair

 Weather, timing, and the realities of working outside

-Crushed glass for basic sandblasting is a field favorite due to the fact that it is angular, cuts predictably, and is without crystalline silica.
-Combine it with the ideal nozzle and pressure, and you get an uniform metal surface cleaning result suitable for numerous primers without the health issues related to old-school sand.
+Crushed glass for basic sandblasting is a field favorite because it is angular, cuts predictably, and is devoid of crystalline silica.
+Combine it with the ideal nozzle and pressure, and you get an uniform metal surface cleaning result ideal for numerous guides without the health issues connected with old-school sand.

-Pricing and efficiency without smoke and mirrors
+Pricing and performance without smoke and mirrors

-How to choose a mobile blasting provider
+How to pick a mobile blasting provider

 Bringing it together without pausing your operation